ThaissaTeodoro/logging-metrics/README.md

 ---

 ## 🤝 Contributing

-#### Contributions are welcome!
 1. Fork the project
-2. Create your feature branch (`git checkout -b feature/logging-metrics`)
+2. Create your feature branch
-3. Commit your changes (`git commit -m 'Add logging-metrics'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/logging-metrics`)
+4. Push to your branch
 5. Open a Pull Request

 ---

-## License
+## 📄 License
 MIT License.
-See LICENSE for details.
+See [LICENSE](LICENSE) for details.